 Anyway, my students and I went to Manhattan and we saw the movie 42.
 I hope many of you have or plan on seeing the movie.
 The movie, which details Jackie Robinson’s entry into Major League Baseball, is definitely worth your time.
-Now, you know I love baseball (http://larrydbernstein.com/roy-halladay-please-come-back/& http://larrydbernstein.com/sports-depression/) but that is not why the movie is worthy.
+Now, you know I love baseball (https://larrydbernstein.com/roy-halladay-please-come-back/& https://larrydbernstein.com/sports-depression/) but that is not why the movie is worthy.
 One can learn about history and the bravery and courage displayed both by Jackie Robinson and Branch Rickey.
 There is no doubt that Jackie Robinson’s entry in professional baseball affected American history greatly.

 The majority of my students who attended the movie with me are African American (some trace their routes to the Caribbean).
 Many are sports fanatics, and they would be happy to drop English class and replace it with sports talk.
 As we exited the theatre, I asked some of these same students how much of the Jackie Robinson story they knew before watching the movie.
 My small sampling surprised me – they knew next to nothing about him.